fossunited/fossunited/docs/docs/club.md

 Application link: [https://fossunited.org/clubs/start-a-club/new](https://fossunited.org/clubs/start-a-club/new)

 ### ii.
 Who should apply and why?
 Applications are encouraged from students who: Have a genuine interest in open source and want to build a campus community around it.
 Want to create collaborative learning environments where knowledge is shared openly.
-Are willing to commit consistent effort to organising and maintaining the club.
+Are willing to commit consistent effort to organizing and maintaining the club.
 Seek access to funding, mentorship, speaker connections, and a network of similar clubs.
 Teams with diverse backgrounds strengthen clubs.

 ### iii.
 Who this is not for?
 FOSS Clubs may not be suitable for: